silverstripe/silverstripe-mfa/docs/en/userguide/01_User_manual/03_Using_security_keys.md

 address.

 <div class="notice" markdown='1'>
 Security keys are not recommended for use with Subsites.
 If you intend to log in to a Subsite over a different website domain to your main site, your security key will not be compatible.
-This is an intentional security requirement of the WebnAuthn standard.
+This is an intentional security requirement of the WebAuthn standard.
 </div>

 ## Setting up with a security key